BillmanH/learn-azureml/README.md

 last tested at Azure ML SDK Version:  1.11.0.
 It was working at that time.

+## Setup
+You'll need to add a file in the root directory called `settings.yaml` and add all of the items in it.
+Those are things you get from the Azure portal like the tenant ID and so on.
+Those are custom for each user.
+See the example below.

 ## Notebooks:
 I have two notebooks that walk through the complete project of authenticating, lodading, training and looking at the output dataset.
 The Microsoft documentation page has similar notebooks, however mine actually work end to end.